 7. Mortgage Investment Corporations (MICs)

-These assets are an unfamiliar investment driver that serves as an essential income generated asset.
-They are exclusive to Canada and they invest more on mortgages.
+These assets are an unfamiliar investment driver that serves as an essential income-generated asset.
+They are exclusive to Canada, and they invest more in mortgages.

 For you to be qualified as a Mortgage Investment Corporation under tax legislation, your company must meet a specific set of criteria.
-In particular, invest at least 50% of its assets in residential mortgages, cash, or insured deposits.
+In particular, it invests at least 50% of its assets in residential mortgages, cash, or insured deposits.
 However, All investments should be created within Canada.

 8. Mutual Funds